 About Homestead National Monument of America NPGallery Digital Archive

-This Digital Archive site currently houses four park collections:
+This Digital Archive site currently houses six park collections:

-Homestead National Monument of America has over 9,000 archaeological artifacts, over 6,700 historical objects, over 1,000 scientific specimens and over 928,000 archival documents or 580 linear feet.
-The collection size for Homestead National Monument of America is over 944,000 items!
+The museum collection at Homestead National Historical Park contains over 9,000 archaeological artifacts, 6,700 historical objects, 1,000 scientific specimens and 928,000 archival documents.
 Historical objects range from plows to modern trapping equipment from Alaskan homesteads.
 There are 123 years between the first homesteader, Daniel Freeman, and the last homesteader, Kenneth Deardorff.
-The needs of the homesteader did not change dramatically, but the technology did.
+The needs of the homesteaders did not change dramatically, but the technology did.

 Lillian Higgins Glass Plate Negatives